 - In fact, Barry has so much to say about dialogue that he has a whole enormous series on it!
 You can find Part 1, Part 2, Part 3 and Part 4 by clicking on the corresponding links.
 (I linked to Part 5 in the bullet point above.)
 Check them out, they are well worth a careful study.

-- Finally, go ahead and wander on back to Kidlit.com for an old post I did about dialogue tags, which can be found by clicking here.
+- Finally, go ahead and wander on back to Kidlit.com for an old post I did about dialogue tags.

 A lot of tips on writing dialogue can still apply as tips on revising dialogue.
 If anyone has great posts from other blogs that I’m missing (and there are a lot, I’d wager), leave them in the comments and I’ll add them to the list so that this can become a resource for the future.